moonrepo/starbase/crates/shell/HOOKS.md

-- The activate function writes the command's output to a temp file — `$nu.temp-dir/<function>-<pid>.nu`, keyed by pid so concurrent sessions cannot cross-read, and by function so two tools cannot clobber each other — and stages a **one-shot `pre_prompt` entry** that `source`s the file and removes itself.
-Only a hook entry defined as a *string* is parsed in the scope that triggered it, which is what lets the sourced statements take effect in the session.
+- The activate function writes the command's output to a temp file — `$nu.temp-dir/<function>-<pid>.nu`, keyed by pid so concurrent sessions cannot cross-read, and by function so two tools cannot clobber each other — and keeps an **apply entry in `pre_prompt`** that `source`s the file and then empties it.
+Only a hook entry defined as a *string* is parsed in the scope that triggered it, and it is re-parsed each time it runs, which is what lets the sourced statements take effect in the session.
+Sourcing the emptied file on later prompts is a no-op.
-- `source` requires a parse-time constant path, so the path is baked into the staged entry as a `const`.
+- `source` requires a parse-time constant path, so the path is baked into the apply entry as a `const`.
 - Consequences: statements land at the **next prompt**, not at the call; and a failing command stages nothing rather than aborting the prompt.
-- **Unregistration purges pending staged entries too** (matched by their `# <function> apply` first line).
-Without this there is a resurrection
+- The apply entry is built from the function name alone, so the function and the unregistration hook **find it by whole-record equality**, never by inspecting its fields.
+A `pre_prompt` entry may be a string, a closure, or a record whose `code` is either, and `==` across those types is simply false, whereas reading `code` from one is a hard error (issue #221).
+The entry cannot remove itself, as that would require it to contain its own text, which is why it stays and empties the file instead.
-  race: on the prompt where a staged deactivation applies, the still-registered handler has already staged a fresh activation, which would re-apply one prompt after teardown.
+- **Unregistration purges the apply entry too.** Without this there is a resurrection race: on the prompt where a staged deactivation applies, the still-registered handler has already written a fresh activation, which would re-apply one prompt after teardown.
 This was observed as a flaky test before the purge existed.
 - Nu **cannot undefine commands**.
 Deactivated functions survive; calling one writes a staged file that the next activation overwrites before it can apply, so it is harmless. `UnsetFunction` renders `hide`, which makes the